-Here at Billforward we have conversations with hundreds of subscription-based companies and we have found that there is no one size fits all.
+Here at Billforward we have conversations with hundreds of subscription-based companies, and we have found that there is no one-size-fits-all choice.
 Different billing platforms fit different companies.

 Are you prepared to make a long-term commitment to your payment gateway?

-If you are never going to switch - great, but if you think there might be a possibility of making an adjustment down the line, then using Stripe Billing will make that migration a lot harder.
+If you are never going to switch - great - but if you think there might be a possibility of making an adjustment down the line, then using Stripe Billing will make that migration a lot harder.
 Why?
 Because Stripe Billing only supports Stripe Payments as a payment portal.
 So if you decide further down the line that you would like to use a different payment portal (or multiple), you will find yourself forced to migrate billing platforms.

-Although many of Billforward’s customers use Stripe Payments as a payment gateway.
-Since Billforward is gateway agnostic.
-You are not committed to a single payment gateway, and if you ever needed to make a change, Billforward will make switching to another gateway easy and simple.
+That said, many Billforward’s customers use Stripe Payments as a payment gateway.
+Since Billforward is gateway agnostic, you are not committed to stick to a single payment gateway, and switching or adding payment gateways on Billforward is easy to do.
 Billforward’s integration with Shuttle makes this even smoother, as it gives you access to 30+ different gateways (including Stripe).
-So if you think you might want to change gateway at some point, Billforward might be a better option.
+So if you think you might want to change your gateway at some point, Billforward might be a better option.

 How technical is your team?

-Stripe is developer-focused as a company and its documentation is very comprehensive.
-If you have a tech team who are comfortable with APIs and you are happy to work through the docs - then Stripe is probably the quickest and most straightforward way to get started with subscriptions.
+Stripe is a developer-focused company and its documentation is very comprehensive.
+If you have a tech team who is comfortable with APIs and you are happy to work through the docs, then Stripe is probably the quickest and most straightforward way to get started with subscriptions.

 What are your growth plans?

-For most subscription businesses who don’t need to go much beyond fixed recurring payments, and some basic tiered or volume pricing, Stripe Billing will more than likely meet your needs and be the fastest way to get up and running.
+For most subscription businesses who don’t need to go much beyond their fixed recurring payments and some basic tiered or volume pricing, Stripe Billing will more than likely meet your needs and be the fastest way to get up and running.

-- Do you sell to enterprise and want to allow customers to build and configure their own subscriptions?
+- Do you sell to enterprises and want to allow customers to build and configure their own subscriptions?

 - Do you want a customer to be able to aggregate all their team’s subscriptions into a single monthly invoice?